-Avocado is a fruit quite unlike any other, in appearance, texture and flavor.
-Originating in the tropics of Central America, nowadays avocado is cultivated in large scale in Mexico, Chile, and the United States, but its popularity is global due to its delicious flavor and nutritional value.
-Avocado is widely regarded as a delicious addition to salads or sandwiches, but the fruit offers so many fantastic health benefits, it would be a shame not to also make use of some of these other uses for avocado that you may not have tried yet:
+Avocado is a fruit unlike any other in terms of appearance, texture, and flavor.
+Having originated in the tropics of Central America, avocado is nowadays cultivated on a large scale in Mexico, Chile, and the United States, but its popularity is global due to its delicious flavor and nutritional value.
+Avocado is widely regarded as a flavorful addition to salads or sandwiches, but the fruit is so versatile that the ways of its consumption are virtually endless.
+Read on for five avocado uses you may have not triet yet.

 1. Avocado spread